 The normal safety precautions for cytostatic agents must be observed when preparing and disposing of the infusion solution.
-Handling of the solution for infusion should be done in a safety box and protective coats and gloves should be used.
+Handling of the concentrate should be done in a safety box and protective coats and gloves should be used.
 If no safety box is available, the equipment should be supplemented with a mask and protective glasses.